-Well 10 was active under a deferral from the NYSDOH while the GAC system was installed.
+Well 10 was active under a deferral from the NYSDOH while the GAC system was installed and finalized in May 2021.

 Well 11 data is raw water data.
 Water was run through a GAC system and samples were below the detection limit.